BHObserver/hello-rails-front-end/README.md

 **The Hello World project**

 ## 🛠 Built With <a name="built-with"></a>
-- ✅ Ruby
-- ✅ Rails
+- ✅ React
-- ✅ Postgresql
+- ✅ Redux
 - ✅ Linters

 ### Tech Stack <a name="tech-stack"></a>